 As reported, several brush fires have broken out across the City in recent weeks, amid a drought watch.

-Following the recent brush fires, which now also include one in Highbridge, fires in Van Cortlandt Park, and more recently, two fires, including one large one in Van Nest, which appears to have stemmed from a brush fire, as well as wildfires in New Jersey and in Upstate New York, New York City Mayor Eric Adams took additional measures on Saturday, Nov.
-9 to mitigate the increased risk of more such fires amid a historic streak of dry weather in the City and in the counties upstate that host New York City’s water reservoirs.
+Following the recent brush fires, including one in Highbridge, several in Van Cortlandt Park, and two in Van Nest, which appear to have stemmed from a brush fire, as well as wildfires in New Jersey, other parts of the City, and in Upstate New York, New York City Mayor Eric Adams took additional measures on Saturday, Nov.
+9 to mitigate the increased risk of such fires amid the historic streak of dry weather in New York City and in the counties upstate that host New York City’s water reservoirs.

 As reported, effective Saturday, Nov.
 9, Adams said grilling / barbeques were banned in New York City parks while the City remains under drought watch, while smoking and other sources of open flame remain illegal throughout the parks system.